ntoll/micropython/docs/radio.rst

     The ``power`` is an integer value from 0 to 7 (inclusive) to indicate the strength of signal used when broadcasting a message.
 The higher the value the stronger the signal, but the more power is consumed by the device.
+The numbering translates to positions in the following list of dBm (decibel milliwatt) values: -30, -20, -16, -12, -8, -4, 0, 4.

     The ``address`` is an arbitrary name, expressed as bytes, that's used to filter incoming packets at the hardware level, keeping only those that